Activities at Kingfisher Lodge Care Home

 Activities Lead

 Hi, I am George and I am the Activities Lead here at Kingfisher Lodge.
-I have worked in healthcare for over 6 years and I have a passion for enriching the lives of the people in our home.
+I have worked in healthcare since 2018 and I have a passion for enriching the lives of the people in our home.
 We offer a wide variety of life enrichment activities within our home, from minibus trips and group outings all the way to spending some one on one time with our residents.
 If you pop into the home, the chances is you’ll find me, so come say hello!

 Activities and Events Partnerships